Dear Members of the Campus Community,

 Campus MultiCare Clinic

 I hope you saw the announcement last month that MultiCare is operating a respiratory clinic on campus to augment our efforts in serving our community’s health care needs.
-The clinic is available by appointment to students, faculty and staff members, as well as the local community.
+The clinic is available by appointment to students, faculty, staff members, and the local community.

 Town Hall Meetings

 Please mark your calendars for a series of town hall meetings focusing on pandemic-related matters, including Commencement, vaccine availability, and what we anticipate in terms of campus operations for summer and fall.
 Zoom meeting links are available on the Puget Sound website (pugetsound.edu/internal).